cdoublev/css/doc/serialize/README.md

   - [used value](https://drafts.csswg.org/css-cascade-5/#used): *the result of taking the computed value and completing any remaining calculations to make it the absolute theoretical value*
   - [actual value](https://drafts.csswg.org/css-cascade-5/#actual): *the used value after any such [user agent dependent] adjustments have been made*

-The specified value may serialize to a slightly different value than the authored value, according to the general serialization principles, and because the lexical parser does not keep minor details like trailing decimal 0, letter case, etc.
+The declared value may serialize to a slightly different value than the authored value, according to the general serialization principles, and because the lexical parser does not keep minor details like trailing decimal 0, letter case, etc.

-The computed and later value may serialize to the same value than the specified value, or a value closer to its absolute equivalent, computed using data that may not be available when parsing the specified value, like property values of another `Element` or the viewport size.
+The computed and later value may serialize to the same value than the declared value, or a value closer to its absolute equivalent, computed using data that may not be available when parsing the declared value, like property values of another `Element` or the viewport size.

 ## Model